Gauge Color Codes: Optimal Transversal Gates and Gauge Fixing in Topological Stabilizer Codes: Color codes

 where $\propto$ denotes equality up to global phase~\cite{bombin:2013:self}.
 Moreover, $|Q|$ is odd and the group $\langle X_Q, Z_Q \rangle$ has trivial intersection with any of the groups $C(d,e)$.

 For positive integers $d, e$ with $d+e\leq D$, the $(d,e)$ gauge color code is defined by

 where $\bar x:=D-x$.
 According to the above properties the definition is valid: $\stab$ is abelian and the center of $\gauge$.
 Whatever the values of $d,e$, there is a single encoded qubit with logical Pauli operators $X_{Q}, Z_{Q}$.
 When $e=\bar d$ the color code is conventional~\cite{bombin:2013:self}.
-These non-subsystem cases yield all the possible quotient groups appearing in the construction of logical operators.
-Thus from \cite{bombin:2007:branyons} we learn that logical operators are always non-local: those of the form $X_S$ are $\bar d$-brane-net like if bare and $e$-brane-net like if dressed, and those of the form $Z_S$ are $\bar e$-brane-net like if bare and $d$-brane-net like if dressed.
+Conventional color codes yield all the possible quotient groups appearing in the construction of logical operators.
+In particular, it follows from the results on conventional color codes of \cite{bombin:2007:branyons} that logical operators are always non-local: those of the form $X_S$ are $\bar d$-brane-net like if bare and $e$-brane-net like if dressed, and those of the form $Z_S$ are $\bar e$-brane-net like if bare and $d$-brane-net like if dressed.

 Some properties of the above 2D and 3D examples can be extracted from the first instances of each family.
 For example, in the 2D case the number of qubits is $1+3 n+3 n^2$, and in the 3D case it is $1+4 n+6 n^2+4 n^3$.
 Also, in 2D the generators of $C(1,1)$ have support on at most 6 qubits, and the same holds for $C(2,2)$ in 3D.